VrindavanSanap/CanYouMultiplyAMatrix/readme.md

 We will be using various techniques like Blocks to optimise cache use and CPU intrinsics AVX instructions.

-Instruction Set for Intel CPUS can be found on https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html
+Instruction Set for Intel CPUs can be found on https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html

+We also test performances of different frameworks that support matrix multiplication

+Benchmark: C = A @ B where both A and B are 4096 by 4096 float32 matrices